-The main idea behind Malamuth's Confluence Model is that two factorssexual promiscuity and hostile masculinitymerge to result in sexually aggressive behavior.
-Sexual promiscuity is a preference for impersonal sex with many partners.
+The main idea behind Malamuth’s Confluence Model is that two factors — promiscuous-impersonal sex and hostile masculinity — merge to result in sexually aggressive behavior.
 A desire for intimacy through sex and the development of long-term relationships or monogamous sexual activity is lacking.
 The relevance of sexual promiscuity to sexually aggressive behavior is related to evolutionary theory.
-In short, natural selection has created fundamentally different psychological mechanisms in the brains of women and men with regard to sex and intimacy, resulting in the male's preference for short-term over long-term mating patterns.
+In short, natural selection has created fundamentally different psychological mechanisms in the brains of women and men with regard to sex and intimacy, resulting in the male’s preference for short-term over long-term mating patterns.
 If men are adapted for sexual performance in impersonal contexts, then a disinterested or unwilling partner may fail to inhibit or may even entice sexual aggression.

 Hostile masculinity involves dominating and controlling personality traits, particularly in regard to women.
 According to Malamuth’s theory, it is in women’s reproductive interest to withhold sex from insufficiently invested partners.
 Drawing on an earlier study that found that withholding sex angers men (Buss, 1998), Malamuth theorized that if a woman repeatedly withholds sex from a man, or does so at a developmentally significant time, the male may develop a chronically hostile interpersonal style.
 Thus, the male will be easily angered and resort to coercion and force to assert his dominance whenever he perceives that a woman is threatening his reproductive success (Malamuth, 1996).